qfwc258/circuidipity/content/posts/2015-07-07-minimal-debian.md

 ## 12. Where to go next ...

 ... is up to YOU.
-I created a [post-install setup script](https://github.com/vonbrownie/linux-post-install/tree/master/scripts/debian-stable-setup) that builds on a minimal install towards a more complete console setup, and can also install the [i3 tiling window manager](https://www.circuidipity.com/i3-tiling-window-manager/) plus a packages collection suitable for a workstation.
+A [home server](https://www.circuidipity.com/home-server/)?
+A workstation with your own [custom desktop](https://www.circuidipity.com/openbox/)?

 Happy hacking!